OpenConext/Mujina/README.md

   * entityID
   * ACS endpoint

 - A SAML2 complient Service Provider.
-The SP displays the attributes as these were recieved from an IdP.
+The SP displays the attributes as these were received from an IdP.
 A REST api allows for the 'just-in-time' manipulation of:
   * entityID
   * signing certificate
   * sso Service URL